-Area/town forums and Town/Parish Council meetings Reaching community groups through existing forums dealing with local issues.
+Method of Involvement This is useful for Which document What stage For which sectors of the community?
+Things the Council need to consider Resource intensity Documents available for inspection at local council offices Meeting minimum requirements in allowing everyone the opportunity to comment on draft documents All DPDs / SPDs All stages Local communities, developers and landowners, business sector, service providers, additional authorities It must be clear how and when people should respond.
+Information should be accessible to all in terms of mobility, understanding and times available.
+Low - staff time may be needed to answer questions and collate any responses Area/town forums and Town/Parish Council meetings Reaching community groups through existing forums dealing with local issues.
 Gaining first hand views regarding a specific area.
-DPDs Pre-production, production and submission cocal communities, developers and landowners, business sector, service providers The Council must be aware of the audience and any restrictions.
+DPDs Pre-production, production and submission Local communities, developers and landowners, business sector, service providers The Council must be aware of the audience and any restrictions.
 The Council should also consider the time available for consultation on the local plan (alongside other agenda items).
 Medium - attending existing forums requires staff time to attend meetings and to prepare any material.

-Qualitative research (e.g. questionnaire surveys) Determining attitudes and identifying needs for improvement.
-Gaining views from people who would not otherwise express an opinion.
-DPDs Pre-production, production and submission All sectors require significant administration.
-Focus groups require specialist Medium/high - specialist skills are required.
+Method of Involvement This is useful for Which document What stage For which sectors of the community?
+Things the Council need to consider Resource intensity Qualitative research (e.g. questionnaire surveys) Determining attitudes and identifying needs for improvement.
+Gaining views from people who would not otherwise express an opinion DPDs Pre-production, production and submission All sectors Surveys can reap a greater number of responses but require significant administration.
+Focus groups require specialist skills but can be used to target specific groups Medium/high - specialist skills are required.
 Depending on scope, costs of venue hire or distributing surveys can be significant.
 Public exhibitions Outlining specific plans and proposals to target audience.
 Accessible to broad audience.
-DPDs Production and submission landowners, business sector, service Information should be accessible to all in terms of mobility, understanding and costs and time needed can be significant.
+DPDs Production and submission Local communities, developers and landowners, business sector, service providers, additional authorities Information should be accessible to all in terms of mobility, understanding and times available.
+Medium - preparation costs and time needed can be significant.
+Additional staff time is needed if manned.